 Start by assessing your home’s exterior.
 Correct issues that allow leaks or standing water.

 - Inspect the Roof: an annual roof inspection lets you find and repair holes or cracks before a heavy rain causes damage.
+Many homeowners choose to pick up supplemental home warranty coverage to help cover the costs in the event of a major roof repair.

 - Check the Chimney: while you’re looking for cracks, examine the chimney.